What’s the plan for the marathon relay if there is hazardous weather?

 I would love to participate but don’t know four other people to make a team – can I still run?

 Participants are encouraged to run as part of a five person team.
 However, if you do not have a team affiliation, you may register for the 6.2-Mile Individual Race.
 The fee for this option is $25 per person.
 You will receive your individual bib number at Packet Pick-up.

 A loved one struggles with mental illness so we’d like to run it as a family – are children allowed to join a team?

 Participants must be 12 and over to run in the Marathon Relay.
-The Community Walk is a family friendly event and all ages are welcome to join the walk.

 Who decides which runner will complete the more difficult 6.2-mile leg?
 And is there an order our team has to run in?